Zeno's paradoxes: History

-The origins of the paradoxes are somewhat unclear, but they are generally thought to have been developed to support Parmenides' doctrine of monism, that all of reality is one, and that all change is impossible.
+The origins of the paradoxes are somewhat unclear, but they are generally thought to have been developed to support Parmenides' doctrine of monism, that all of reality is one, and that all change is impossible, that is, that nothing ever changes in location or in any other respect.
 Diogenes Laërtius, citing Favorinus, says that Zeno's teacher Parmenides was the first to introduce the paradox of Achilles and the tortoise.
 But in a later passage, Laërtius attributes the origin of the paradox to Zeno, explaining that Favorinus disagrees.
+Modern academics attribute the paradox to Zeno.

 Many of these paradoxes argue that contrary to the evidence of one's senses, motion is nothing but an illusion.
-It is usually assumed, based on Plato's Parmenides (128a–d), that Zeno took on the project of creating these paradoxes because other philosophers had created paradoxes against Parmenides' view.
-Zeno's arguments are perhaps the first examples of a method of proof called reductio ad absurdum, also known as proof by contradiction.
+In Plato's Parmenides (128a–d), Zeno is characterized as taking on the project of creating these paradoxes because other philosophers claimed paradoxes arise when considering Parmenides' view.
+Zeno's arguments may then be early examples of a method of proof called reductio ad absurdum, also known as proof by contradiction.
 Thus Plato has Zeno say the purpose of the paradoxes "is to show that their hypothesis that existences are many, if properly followed up, leads to still more absurd results than the hypothesis that they are one."
 Plato has Socrates claim that Zeno and Parmenides were essentially arguing exactly the same point.
 They are also credited as a source of the dialectic method used by Socrates.